Invasive Prenatal Testing: Risks, Benefits, and Considerations

 Why Choose Garbh for Invasive Prenatal Testing?

-At Garbh, we specialize in providing advanced prenatal care, including Invasive Prenatal Testing.
+At Garbh, we specialize in providing advanced prenatal care, including invasive prenatal testing.
 With a dedicated team of fetal medicine experts and cutting-edge technology, we ensure the highest standards of care and precision for both mother and baby.
 Our fetal medicine centre in Chandigarh offers comprehensive services that prioritize safety and well-being, making Garbh your trusted partner in pregnancy care.

-Invasive Prenatal Testing is a powerful tool for parents looking to understand their baby’s health and genetic makeup.
+Invasive testing is a powerful tool for parents looking to understand their baby’s health and genetic makeup.
 With its ability to provide accurate diagnoses and early detection of potential issues, it offers invaluable insights for families at risk of genetic conditions.
 However, like any medical procedure, it comes with its own set of risks and considerations.
 Choosing a reputable and well-equipped fetal medicine centre, such as Garbh, ensures that you receive the best care and guidance throughout your pregnancy.

-Frequently Asked Questions:
+Frequently Asked Questions

 What is Invasive Prenatal Testing?

 Ans.
 Invasive Prenatal Testing involves procedures like amniocentesis or CVS to diagnose genetic abnormalities in a developing fetus by collecting samples from the amniotic fluid or placenta.
+These are common types of invasive genetic testing.

 What are the risks of Invasive Prenatal Testing?

 Ans.
 The primary risks include a small chance of miscarriage, infection, or injury to the fetus, but these are rare when performed at a specialized fetal medicine centre.
+Always evaluate the invasive prenatal testing risk in the context of your pregnancy.

 Who should consider Invasive Prenatal Testing?

 Ans.
 It is typically recommended for women over 35, those with a family history of genetic disorders, or if non-invasive tests indicate potential abnormalities.
+These cases usually benefit most from invasive testing.

 How accurate is Invasive Prenatal Testing?